How can I help?

-How can I help? fact sheet offers practical adjustments that can be incorporated in to your students educational programme.
+Our How can I help? pack offers practical adjustments that can be incorporated in to your students educational programme.
 This brief guide includes a mind map, case study and graphs that have all been produced in collaboration with people affected by M.E.

 Zoe's first-hand experience shows the difference an understanding teacher made.